navapbc/template-infra/template-only-docs/application-requirements.md

 ## Example Application

 The infra template includes an example "hello, world" application that works with the template.
-This application is fully deployed and can be viewed at the endpoint <http://app-dev-459811935.us-east-1.elb.amazonaws.com/>.
 The source code for this test application is at <https://github.com/navapbc/platform-test>.
+This application is fully deployed.
+Please check the source repo for the current URL.

 ## Template Applications